Looking to get better dog photos? We ask the experts.

 Tell us a little about your dog.

-Riley is an energetic, wild haired, ball crazed golden.
-He enjoys fetch, running, squirrels, snacks, beach and mountains and everything in between.
-Riley is ready to go and is always optimistic that every day will be the best day ever. except bath days.
+Riley is an energetic, wild-haired, ball-crazed golden.
+He enjoys fetch, running, squirrels, snacks, beach and mountains, and everything in between.
+Riley is ready to go and is always optimistic that every day will be the best day ever.
+Except for bath days.
 He hates baths.

 What got you started taking images of Riley?

 I think I’ve always photographed dogs if they were around.
 I took millions of photos of my golden before Riley – Molly.
 I volunteered for some rescues and shelters taking photos of adoptable pups.
 Not only did it help them get adopted but it gave me a lot of diversity in the dogs I photographed.
 Once I adopted Riley, I would bring my camera with us for fun.
 But I only started sharing my photos when I started his Instagram.

 Do you specifically take pictures of animals?

 Yup.
 I’m not as good with people. :)

 What tips would you give to amateur photographers wanting to capture a special image of their pup?

 Be patient.
 Bring snacks or whatever is high value for your dog.
 I quickly learned that it was the High Roller Ball for Riley.